ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Related Work

 \section{Related Work}

-\stitle{LLM serving workload analysis.} Prior work has characterized various workloads in alternative scenarios, such as HPC systems~\cite{hpc1,hpc2,hpc3,hpc4}, virtual machine management~\cite{verma2014evaluating,dynamics,imbalance,tracegen,cloud1}, serverless computing~\cite{MAF,HarvestVM}, GPU deep learning~\cite{PAI-train,PAI,Philly,Helios}, and LLM development~\cite{Acme}, providing many valuable insights.
-Specific to LLM inference, BurstGPT~\cite{burstgpt} and LMM~\cite{LMM} have characterized language and image-text-to-text model serving workloads, while a series of other studies have performed brief analyses from certain viewpoints such as burstiness~\cite{muxserve}, computational load~\cite{distserve,splitwise}, prefix-sharing~\cite{mooncake,cao2025locality}, and energy efficiency~\cite{DynamoLLM}.
-In this work, we provide a comprehensive characterization of LLM serving workloads with a larger scale and scope.
+\stitle{LLM serving analysis.} Prior work has analyzed many aspects of LLM serving to faciliate optimization and development.
+Specific to LLM serving \emph{workloads}, BurstGPT~\cite{burstgpt} and LMM~\cite{LMM} have characterized language and image-to-text model serving workloads, while a series of other studies have performed brief analyses from certain viewpoints such as burstiness~\cite{muxserve}, computational load~\cite{distserve,splitwise}, prefix-sharing~\cite{mooncake,cao2025locality}, and energy efficiency~\cite{DynamoLLM}.
+On the other hand, dedicated simulators (\eg AstraSim~\cite{astrasim2}, Vidur~\cite{vidur}) have been built to tackle high-fidelity simulation of serving \emph{systems} for performance analysis. \sysname serves as a comprehensive characterization of LLM serving workloads with a larger scale and scope, while also strictly complementing inference simulation and hopefully unlocking realistic end-to-end performance modeling.

-\stitle{Workload modeling and generation.} Following the many findings revealed in prior cloud workload analysis, some works~\cite{syn1,syn2,cloud1,tracegen,PAI} have proposed generating realistic workloads by modeling them with historical data.
-Most efforts in this regard target generic cloud workloads for virtual machines.
-BurstGPT~\cite{burstgpt} is a recent work on LLM serving workloads, which uses a parameterized Gamma process to account for variant burstiness in LLM serving.
-Meanwhile, a large body of prior research~\cite{fastserve,shepherd,AlpaServe,wu2024loongserve} has relied on the \textsc{Naive} approach and simply combined traces and datasets.
+\stitle{Workload modeling and generation.} Existing research has characterized various workloads in alternative machine learning scenarios such as GPU deep learning~\cite{PAI-train,PAI,Philly,Helios} and LLM development~\cite{Acme}, providing many valuable insights.
+Some works~\cite{syn1,syn2,cloud1,tracegen,PAI} have also proposed generating realistic workloads by modeling them with historical data, yet they mostly target generic cloud-computing workloads.
+BurstGPT~\cite{burstgpt} is a recent work that tackles workload modeling for LLM serving, which uses a parameterized Gamma process to account for variant burstiness in LLM serving.
+Meanwhile, a large body of prior research~\cite{fastserve,shepherd,AlpaServe,wu2024loongserve} on LLM serving has relied on the \textsc{Naive} approach and simply combined traces and datasets.
 We hope the release of \sysname can foster LLM serving research by covering multiple workload categories and modeling them more accurately with client decomposition, while ensuring ease of use for practitioners.